COVID-19 Immunization Plan

 - Staff in community home support and nursing services

-Vaccination for the general population runs April to September 2021.
-Vaccines will primarily be distributed in five year age increments, starting with the 79 to 75 age group.
-Monthly breakdowns for the first dose (D1) and second dose (D2) are estimates and may change based on vaccine availability.
+Vaccines in Phase 3 and Phase 4 will primarily be distributed in five year age increments.
+Monthly breakdowns for dose one are estimates and may change based on vaccine availability.

 - People aged 79 to 60, in five year increments: